mkandes/galyleo/README.md

 singularity pull docker://jupyter/r-notebook:latest
 ```
 Once all of the layers of the Docker container have been downloaded and
-the conversion process is complete, you can then `launch` your Jupyter
+the container conversion process is complete, you can then `launch` your
-notebook session with the newly built Singularity container.
+Jupyter notebook session with the newly built Singularity container.
 ```bash
 galyleo launch --account abc123 --cpus 4 --time-limit 00:30:00 --sif r-notebook_latest.sif
 ```